XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning

 Interestingly, most participants with \ac{ML} expertise considered \ac{AutoML} only as a baseline method for \ac{ML}.
 Instead of using a proposed model directly, they wanted to build a custom model manually improving on the performance yielded by \ac{AutoML}.
 A potential explanation could be that most study participants had no prior experience with \ac{AutoML} and were therefore satisfied with \ac{AutoML} building ``good enough models'' (P3) for a baseline.
 Finding the best possible \ac{ML} model via \ac{AutoML} was not a goal of the participants.
 Consequently, a search space refinement---and therefore identifying well-performing regions in the search space---for consecutive optimization runs was not interesting for the study participants.
 This contradicts our identified visualization need N3.
 Further research with users having a wider spectrum of prior knowledge in \ac{AutoML} is necessary to validate our identified analytical needs.

 Instead of designing \name{XAutoML} for a single user group, we decided to provide a lot of information and rely on users to pick the relevant and ignore the rest.
-The user study showed that participants from all three user groups were able to extract relevant information from \name{XAutoML} supporting our design goal G1.
+The user study showed that participants from all three knowledge dimensions were able to extract relevant information from \name{XAutoML} supporting our design goal G1.
 Furthermore, study participants having programming skills highlighted the benefits of integrating \name{XAutoML} with \name{Jupyter}.
-Extracting data from the visual analytics for further manual analysis was considered an integral part for incorporating \ac{AutoML} and the visual analytics into the usual workflow of the participants.
-This confirms our design goals G2 and G3.
-Finally, existing \ac{AutoML} systems can be integrated with \name{XAutoML} easily as only minimal information has to be provided by the \ac{AutoML} system supporting our design goal G4.
-To prove this claim, \name{XAutoML} is currently able to visualize the results of five different \ac{AutoML} libraries.
+Extracting data from the visual analytics for further manual analysis was considered an integral part for incorporating \ac{AutoML} and the visual analytics into the usual workflow of the participants confirming design goals G2 and G3.
+Finally, \ac{AutoML} systems can be integrated with \name{XAutoML} easily as only minimal information has to be provided by the \ac{AutoML} system supporting our design goal G4.
+To prove this claim, \name{XAutoML} is currently able to visualize the results of five \ac{AutoML} libraries.

-P21, a domain expert, mentioned an alternative usage scenario for \ac{AutoML}: Instead of using the constructed \ac{ML} models for a predictive tasks, they think \ac{AutoML} in combination with the global and local surrogates can help to ``extract new knowledge'' (P21) from the given data set.
-Without the visual analytics, they would not be able to tap into the potential knowledge extracted by \ac{AutoML}.